rupindr/sorting-algo-simulator/README.md

 # sorting-algo-simulator

-This project helps students understand the working of various sorting algorithms.
+to visually show the working of sorting algorithms

-## ToDo:

-[ ] Add info about the algorithms
-[x] Add insertion sort
-[ ] Add quick sort
-[ ] Add merge sort